 Other careers which may follow an MPhil in DH could include those in galleries, libraries, archives, museums, creative industries, digital media industries and media arts – as students will have gained the critical perspectives, practical digital literacies, and methodological insights to pursue these pathways.

-MPhil students may apply to continue to a PhD with a relevant Faculty at Cambridge.
+MPhil students may apply to continue to a PhD with Cambridge Digital Humanities or with a relevant Faculty at Cambridge.
 The academic condition for continuation at Cambridge is normally an overall mark of 70 or more for the MPhil course, and a mark of 70 or more for the dissertation/portfolio.
 Other conditions may also be imposed.

 To find out your fee, visit: